Debian and PikaOS Setup Guide¶

 Advantages: - Rock-solid stability - Lower power consumption - Full control over system - Large package repository

-Considerations: - Requires Testing or Sid (Stable too old) - Mesa 25.1+ only in experimental repos - More manual configuration needed - Kernel selection critical
+Considerations: - Requires Testing or Sid (Stable too old) - Mesa 25.1+ only in experimental repos (upstream BC-250 support standard since 25.1) - More manual configuration needed - Kernel selection critical

 PikaOS¶